 Because of the complexity of state and federal regulations, as well as often-complicated corporate ownership structures, bringing a lawsuit against a bus operator requires the services of a skilled, experienced bus crash attorney who has actually tried a case like yours to verdict.

 Often, a lawyer who has not taken a bus crash case to trial will settle a client’s case without ever working the case up to trial status.
 Unfortunately for the client, that often results in lower recoveries for the injured party.
 Insurance and bus companies keep good track of those who have successfully tried these types of cases to verdict and received substantial awards for their clients, including punitive damage awards.
 This is why you should only hire a lawyer that has actually tried a case like yours to verdict and won.

-In that case, Mr. McCallum’s clients were severely injured when the bus lost control on an icy road.
-Mr. McCallum proved to the jury that, among other things, the bus driver was driving at an unsafe speed and that, because of several speeding citations, Greyhound should not have hired him in the first place.
+In that case, SGP’s clients were severely injured when the bus lost control on an icy road.
+SGP attorneys proved to the jury that, among other things, the bus driver was driving at an unsafe speed and that, because of several speeding citations, Greyhound should not have hired him in the first place.